 Use the vinegar as a scum busting glass cleaner or as an odor neutralizer.
 My favorite glass cleaner recipe combines vinegar and vodka to make your glass surfaces sparkle!

-(If you are looking for a green drain cleaner check out my post How to Naturally Clean a Clogged Drain.
-I test and explain several methods that are better than baking soda & vinegar!)
+(Want to learn more about baking soda and vinegar?
+Read Why You Should Never Use Baking Soda and Vinegar to Clean Clogged Drains.
+If you are looking for a green drain cleaner check out How to Naturally Clean a Clogged Drain.
+I test and explain several green drain cleaning methods!)

 3. Castile Soap + Vinegar = Gunk

 Castile Soap and vinegar are versatile green ingredients with many uses, BUT combined in one cleaner they actually make your home dirtier.